Amplus-Innovations-Inc/syncedtool_plugin/README.md

 ### Limitations and Best Practices

-1. If a guest account has not been made for a email in the CSV file, it is strongly reccomended to make one for the email before using this extension.
+1. If an email in the CSV file does not have a cooresponding Guest Account, it is strongly reccomended to create one before proceeding with sharing.
 Not doing so may result in unexpected behaviour.